Can an AI agent hit a moving target?: An AI Learning Framework with a DRL Algorithm

+Explorations play a crucial rule because learning agents that make exploratory actions collect a wide range of information.
+An exploratory policy is defined as,

-This shows that the final action the agent takes, i.e., what $\mu'(s_t)$ outputs, depends on the actor network output $\mu(s_t|\theta^\mu)$, and a random variable sampled from a noise process $\mathcal{N}_t$.
-Following \cite{lillicrap2015drl}, $\mathcal{N}_t$ is sampled from a discretised Ornstein-Uhlenbeck (OU) process.\footnote{There is a strain of literature in computer science solely focus on different exploration strategies to achieve the best performance for a given task.
-It is out of the scope of this current exercise, and not discussed in details.} This exploratory policy produces a random action.
-The randomness decreases over time (by design) but it never disappears in this paper.
-The implication is that in a stationary environment, the policy network becomes closer to the true underlying policy as it learns but it is never identical to it.
-However, in a non-stationary environment, it allows the policy network to adjust and be flexible facing changes in the environment.
-Connect it with economic concepts, it means that the policy will converge to a close region of the rational expectation solution (if exists), but will not be identical to it.
-In an economic model that is subject to structural breaks or regime changes, this exploratory policy allows the learning agent to adjust its expectation and adapt its policy to a new regime.
+This shows that the final action the agent takes, i.e., what $\mu'(S_t)$ generates, depends on the actor network $\mu(S_t|\theta^\mu)$, and a random variable sampled from a noise process $\mathcal{N}_t$.
+Following \cite{lillicrap2015drl}, $\mathcal{N}_t$ is sampled from a discretised Ornstein-Uhlenbeck (OU) process.\footnote{There is a strain of literature in computer science that solely focuses on different exploration strategies to achieve the best performance for a given task.
+It is out of the scope of the current exercise, and not discussed here.}

+This exploratory policy produces random actions.
+The randomness decreases over time (by design) but it never disappears.
+The implication is that in a stationary environment, the agents learn their policy functions, and the learnt functions can be similar to the true policy function but may never be identical.
+However, in a non-stationary environment, explorations allow the policy network to adjust and be flexible to changes in the environment.

+The exploration strategy implies that the policy function can converge to a close region of the rational expectation solution (if it exists), but will not be identical to it.
+In an environment with structural breaks or regime changes, this exploratory policy allows the learning agent to adjust its expectations and adapt its policy to a new regime.

-As a solution method, reinforcement learning algorithms are connected to dynamic programming that is widely employed in macroeconomics.
-Most reinforcement learning algorithms attempt to achieve similar results as dynamic programming but with less computation and without assuming for a perfect model of the environment \citep{SB2018}.
-This paper focuses on the dimension of the learning process rather than adopting the framework as a solution method, and it allows the agent to never stop exploring (as we do in real life).
+I focus on the learning process and the transition dynamics using the DDPG algorithm.
+Most RL algorithms also aim to achieve similar results as dynamic programming but with less computation and without assuming a perfect model of the environment \citep{SB2018}.

-On the dimension of learning from past data, reinforcement learning algorithms are also similar and connected to the adaptive learning methods.
-Both methods update some desired parameters with past data.
-Reinforcement learning algorithms could provide a plausible and flexible expectation formation model that is connected to psychology and neural science.
-Moreover, it is computationally flexible given the use of neural networks.